 Sole F85

-Getting ready to run on the F85 there is a bit more setup with the new interface.
-But with very little learning curve I was off and running.
-The deck on the F85 feels really good and is surprisingly quiet to run on.
-This may be because of two roller sizes that allows that 4hp motor to pull without the noise.
-This larger motor also allows the F85 to have one of the highest weight capacities for home treadmills at 400lbs.
-And the tread running space and motor size makes it a perfect pit for larger runners / walkers.
+When preparing to run on the F85, there is a bit more initial setup due to the new interface.
+However, it comes with a minimal learning curve, and I was quickly up and running.
+The deck on the F85 feels remarkably comfortable, and it operates surprisingly quietly.
+This quiet operation may be attributed to the larger deck rollers, allowing the 4hp motor to function without generating excessive noise.
+The substantial motor size also enables the F85 to support one of the highest weight capacities for home treadmills, at 400lbs.
+The spacious running area and robust motor make it an excellent choice for larger runners and walkers.

 F65 Treadmill Display